Advertisement

 Related Article: 1 in 6 Nigerian children are not in school

 At the tertiary level, there is a worldwide imbalance, with only 88 men enrolling for every 100 women.
 UNESCO’s unwavering commitment to equal opportunities for every child remains paramount.
 Emphasizing education as an undeniable birthright, the organization stresses its pivotal role in propelling economic progress and bolstering income levels.
 As per the ‘No Child Left Behind Scheme’ global report on boys, there is a concerning trend of boys falling behind in education.
-The report highlights that poverty and the necessity to work are significant factors that contribute to boys’ disengagement from school and subsequent dropout.
+The report highlights that Poverty and the necessity to work are significant factors that contribute to boys’ disengagement from school and subsequent dropout.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.